Wooden Crosses

 The real key to making this work is the accuracy of cutting the miters.
 If the woodworker has a good miter saw, which cuts accurate miters, then that’s not a problem.
 But what if the miter saw in question isn’t all that accurate?
 Two alternate means are available:

 • The second is to make a miter sled for the table saw.
-This is much like a normal sled, with the exception that the fence is actually a perfectly square piece of thick plywood that has been cut corner to corner to make a triangle.
+This is much like a normal sled, with the exception that the fence is a perfectly square piece of thick plywood that has been cut corner to corner to make a triangle.
 That is attached to the bed of the sled, with the point of the triangle aligned so that the blade will bisect it.
 Opposite sides of a miter joint can be cut on opposite sides of the sled, ensuring that they will fit together snugly.

 miter sled, blade slot, miter fence, typical fences, guides